 What do you least enjoy?
 What keeps Nomadic Matt up at night?

 Failing and failure.
-There will always be projects that don’t work out and blogs posts that you think will be great but fall flat.
+There will always be projects that don’t work out and blog posts that you think will be great but fall flat.
 And there are a million things to juggle at once, which can be stressful.

 Now that I have a team, we have a lot on our plates so it can be tricky to keep everything moving.
 It’s a lot of work, but I’ve come to just accept it and not let it get to me as much these days.